This is How Many Hours Bloggers Work Per Week

 First, the bad news: early-stage blogs require bloggers to work a lot more compared to underway blogs and blogs that already make a full-time income.
 This extra work can be broken down into fewer blogging hours per week, but that means the blog will be stuck for a few more months in the initial stage.

-Now the good news: after a few months, you’ll find that running a blog is a lot less work than you thought.
+Now the good news: after a few months, you’ll find that running a blog can be a lot less work than you thought.

 Okay.
 Right.
 But how much time do you need to run an early-stage blog, exactly?